JT8D-17/lockheed-l12-xplane/README.md

 - Unified modern and vintage sound files.

 &nbsp;

 <a name="2.0"></a>
 ## 2. Download and Installation

-- Press the green "Code" button above and choose "Download ZIP" or click [here](https://github.com/JT8D-17/x-plane-metroliner/archive/refs/heads/main.zip).
+- Press the green "Code" button above and choose "Download ZIP" or click [here](https://github.com/JT8D-17/lockheed-l12-xplane/archive/refs/heads/main.zip).
 - Extract the zipped file.
-- Put the _"..."_ folder into _"X-Plane 12/Aircraft"_ (or where ever else you keep your add-on aircraft).
+- Put the _"lockheed-l12-xplane-main"_ folder (rename it, if you want to) into _"X-Plane 12/Aircraft"_ (or where ever else you keep your add-on aircraft).

-If successful, there will be a separate UI entry named _""_ in X-Plane 12's aircraft menu.
+If successful, there will be a separate UI entry named _"Lockheed L-12A"_ in X-Plane 12's aircraft menu.

 &nbsp;